“Why has Trondheim become a top destination for foodies?”

 “My plan was actually to become a pastry chef.
 I used to bake almost every night for my classmates, even though I prefer savoury foods myself.
 I think the interest came from my grandmother, who always served homemade pastries when we came to visit.
 The rest of my family is also a big part of the path I took,” explains Live.

-At sixteen, Live attended culinary school in Trondheim and became an apprentice at the renowned restaurant Credo, the same restaurant where she is a chef today.
+At sixteen, Live attended culinary school in Trondheim and became an apprentice at the renowned earlier restaurant Credo in Trondheim, where she became a chef.

 A Michelin City

-Fagn is another Michelin restaurant, located in the city centre.
-Here, you can indulge in a 10 or 20-course tasting menu on the main floor, or enjoy a more simple (but still fantastic!) meal at the bistro upstairs.
+Fagn is a Michelin restaurant, located in the city centre.
+Here, you can indulge in a 10 or 20-course tasting menu on the main floor, or enjoy a simpler (but still fantastic!) meal at the bistro upstairs.

 “When I'm not working in the kitchen, I love to go out to eat in the city.
-Trondheim has so many great restaurants and cafés.
-The croissant bakery Moulangerie is well worth a visit.
-It specialises in making croissants, and they're really delicious,” says Live.
+Trondheim has so many great restaurants and cafés” says Live.

-Bring a coffee and a croissant from the bakery, and join Live as she takes you to her next cultural highlight.
+Bring a coffee and a croissant from a bakery, and join Live as she takes you to her next cultural highlight.

 Trondheim offers more than just great food.